goauthentik/authentik/website/integrations/services/vmware-vcenter/index.md

 Create the provider with these settings:

 -   Redirect URI: `https://vcenter.company/ui/login/oauth2/authcode`
--   Ensure that the signing key is provided (or you accept the default to authentik's Self-signed Certificate).
+-   Ensure that a signing key is selected, for example the Self-signed Certificate.

 3. Click **Submit** to create the application and provider, and then click **Close** to close the Wizard.